Rohan-S-Mathad/College-Networks-/README.md

-# MyApplication2 - Guest Authentication App
+# MyApplication2 - Campus Integration and Innovation APP
+by team Pacific

-A modern Android application built with Jetpack Compose featuring guest authentication and campus navigation.
+A modern Android application built with Jetpack Compose featuring classroom features and campus navigation.

 ## 🔐 Login Methods